dokku/dokku/docs/processes/process-management.md

 Restart policies have no bearing on server reboot, and Dokku will always attempt to restart your apps at that point unless they were manually stopped.

+Dokku also runs `dokku-event-listener` in the background via the system's init service.
+This monitors container state, performing the following actions:

+- If a web process restarts and it's container IP address changes, the app's proxy configuration will be rebuilt.
+- If a process within an app exceeds the restart count, the app will be rebuilt.

 ### Displaying reports for an app

 > New as of 0.12.0